Lamb-shift-mediated energy transfer in open quantum batteries

 \subsection{Impact of Lamb shift on energy distribution}

-In the derivation of the master Eq.\eqref{2}, the interaction between the system and the reservoir naturally gives rise to a Lamb shift term, denoted as $-i \Delta_L [\hat{a}^\dagger \hat{a}, \hat{\rho}_{AB}]$ in Eq.~\eqref{2}, arising from vacuum fluctuations of the structured environment.
+The interaction between the charger and the reservoir induces a Lamb-shift term $-i\Delta_L[\hat{a}^\dagger\hat{a},\hat{\rho}_{AB}]$ in Eq.~\eqref{2}, arising from vacuum fluctuations of the structured environment.
 This contribution renormalizes the coherent evolution of the charger mode and modifies the detuning between the external drive and the system eigenmodes $\lambda_{\pm}$, thereby affecting the energy distribution dynamics.

-By comparing this contribution with the free evolution term $-i [\omega_a \hat{a}^\dagger \hat{a}, \hat{\rho}_{AB}]$ \cite{Carmichael1993Lecture1} in the original Hamiltonian \eqref{1}, we observe that the interaction induces a shift in the \textit{bare frequency} $\omega_a$.
-To simplify the description of the system's dynamics, we introduce the renormalized frequency defined as:
+To isolate this effect from externally imposed detuning, we consider two driving protocols for the frequency $\omega_f$:

-Consequently, by absorbing the Lamb shift into the redefined charger frequency, the effective Hamiltonian of the system can be rewritten in a more concise form:
+\begin{itemize} \item[\text{(i)}] \textit{Fixed-drive protocol.} The driving frequency $\omega_f$ is kept constant during the evolution.
+Changes in the structured environment modify $\Delta_L$, which shifts the eigenfrequencies $\lambda_{\pm}$ and thereby alters the drive¨Csystem detuning.
+Any resulting change in the dynamics is attributed to the Lamb-shift-induced frequency renormalization.

-This renormalization procedure ensures that the subsequent analysis of the energy transfer and charging power accounts for the environment-induced energy level shifts, providing a more physically accurate representation of the open quantum system.
+\item[\text{(ii)}] \textit{On-resonance protocol.} The driving frequency is set to $\omega_f=\lambda_{\pm}$ for each fixed environmental configuration and is kept constant during evolution.
+This protocol probes the optimal charging response under exact resonance. \end{itemize}

-To facilitate the analysis of the collective excitations, the effective Hamiltonian \eqref{9} can be expressed in the matrix representation for two-mode bosonic systems \cite{WU2022127779}:
+These two protocols provide a controlled way to distinguish Lamb-shift-induced renormalization from externally tuned detuning effects.